ColinConwell/TidyPyString/docs/source/overview.md

 - **Input Flexibility**: Works with single strings, lists of strings, and pandas Series
 - **Type Preservation**: Returns the same type as the input
 - **Intuitive Names**: Function names clearly indicate their purpose (e.g., `str_detect`, `str_extract`)
-- **Comprehensive Toolkit**: Covers detection, extraction, modification, case conversion, and more

 ## Installation

-You can install the package via pip:
+You can install the package from PyPI:

 ```shell
 pip install tidystring